FlrMh/What-is-DevOps-/README.md

 # What-is-DevOps-
-In this presentation we will go through what DevOps is, it`s benefits  and its particularities.
+In this presentation we will go through what DevOps is, its benefits  and its particularities.
 Let`s get into it!